 Four Seasons Montréal Hotel and Residences

 The Four Seasons Montréal Hotel and Residences (FSMHR) is an 18-storey mixed use building with great ambitions.
-In addition to breathing new life into Maison Ogilvy, the QDLM project will contribute to rejuvenating Sainte-Catherine Street and in turn, all of Montréal’s downtown core.
-With its 120 Four Season hotel rooms, over 30 luxury condos, and some of the finest boutiques in the city, this complex is soon to be a landmark of both the Montréal skyline and urban architecture itself.
-The total area of the building includes 3,250 m² (35,000 ft²) of commercial space, and a 400-car capacity underground parking garage distributed on 7 levels.
+In addition to breathing new life into Maison Ogilvy, the FSMHR project contributes to rejuvenating Sainte-Catherine Street and in turn, all of Montréal’s downtown core.
+With its 120 Four Season hotel rooms, over 30 luxury condos, and some of the finest boutiques in the city, this complex is a landmark of both the Montréal skyline and urban architecture itself.
+The total area of the building includes 3,250 m² (35,000 ft²) of commercial space, and a 400-car capacity underground parking garage distributed on 7 levels and a half.